rockettheme/docs/Docs/wordpress/themes/alerion/demo_floatingtop.md

 ---
-title: Alerion: Recreating the Demo - Floating widget Top
+title: Alerion: Recreating the Demo - Floating Widget Top
 description: Your Guide to Recreating Elements of the Alerion Theme for WordPress
 breadcrumb: /wordpress:WordPress/!themes:Themes/alerion:Alerion